 - 2. The proposed dedications are required to facilitate the Roe Highway/Kalamunda Road Interchange Project. - 3.
-It is recommended that Council support the proposed dedication of land as road reserve, subject to conditions.
+It is recommended that Council support the proposed dedication of land as road reserve (excluding the dedication of portion of Lot 800), subject to conditions. - 4.
+It is further recommended that Council support the creation of a Crown Reserve, comprised of the relevant portion of Lot 800, for the purpose of 'Road' with a Management Order in favour of Main Roads Western Australia, subject to conditions.

-4. Locality Plan
+5. Locality Plan

-5. On 18 December 2018, Council resolved as follows (OCM 249/2018):
+6. On 18 December 2018, Council resolved as follows (OCM 249/2018):

-- AGREES to transfer to Main Roads Western Australia that portion of Lot 726 (15) Edney Road, High Wycombe shown shaded in grey and marked "Land Required for Road Purposes" on Drawing Number 1360-210 (Attachment 1) for nil consideration, subject to the following conditions: - a.
+- 1. AGREES to transfer to Main Roads Western Australia that portion of Lot 726 (15) Edney Road, High Wycombe shown shaded in grey and marked "Land Required for Road Purposes" on Drawing Number 1360-210 (Attachment 1) for nil consideration, subject to the following conditions: - a.
 Main Roads Western Australia to pay for all costs of and incidental to the land transfer, including but not limited to survey and legal documentation costs; - b.
 Main Roads Western Australia to arrange and pay for the demolition of the existing building on Lot 726 (15) Edney Road, High Wycombe; and - c.
 Main Roads Western Australia must, at its cost, offset any trees or vegetation removed from the land at a 2:1 ratio (two new trees/plants planted for every tree/plant removed).
 The replacement trees/vegetation must be a suitable species and planted at a suitable location, as determined by the City of Kalamunda.